benhammondmusic/littlecabin/README.md

 **Stretch Goals**

 - Log in using Facebook, Google, etc

-- View app in a variety of themes (dark, light, forest, beach, mountain, etc)
 - Signup for notifications (text, email) when actions occur such as a request for one of my weeks is made, or a family member reacts to one of my postcards
 - Sort the businesses by family recommendations, dynamically load via API
 - Recommend a business on the list

-- Upload a photo for my leave of the tree
+- Upload a photo for my leaf of the tree
 - "Agree" with an existing request to prioritize it
 - Offer one of my weeks up for sale
 - Request to purchase another family's week
 - Add an emoji reaction to someone's post

 ### Structure